TulipSMP/Tiramisu/doc/moderation-lib.md

 Returns:
 - `str`: A message about whether this action was successful, to be put in the interaction response message

+See the [Modlog Documentation](/doc/modlog.md) for more about the modlog.

 ### kick
 (async) Kick `user` and respond to `interaction`.